 Serenity looked sheepish.

 "Neither Khione nor Alala will have any sort of faith in you.
 Astrape is somewhat close to Philyra, but she'd be willing to give you a chance.
 From my experience, she has a good sense of judgment."
 Serenity made a face.
 "Oh, Serenity, stop that!
-You're fifteen-years-old, and you're a—"
+You're eighteen-years-old, and you're a—"

 "Queen, Luna," supplied Serenity.
 "And I don't suppose you would have spoken to my mother than way, would you?"
 Her bright blue eyes dared her to defy her.
 Perhaps Serenity enjoyed her arguments a little too much.
 Luna reminded herself to scold Artemis for indulging her in this pastime.